into-the-mehtaverse/into-the-mehtaverse/README.md

 # 👋 Welcome

-Hey I'm Shaan, a **web and mobile full-stack developer** with expertise in **Next.js, FastAPI, and Expo** (TS / Python).
+Hey I'm Shaan, a **web and mobile full-stack developer** with expertise in **Next.js, FastAPI, and Expo** (TS / Python / React Native).
 I'm highly intrigued by fintech and vertical agents serving outdated industries.

 ## 🚀 Recent Work